 #5.
 Cleaning And Refreshing

 I have purchased school bags that can be placed in the washing machine.
-I tend to put them in during mid-term breaks and holidays.
-It helps to keep them looking fresh and smelling fresh too!
+I tend to wash them during mid-term breaks and holidays.
+It helps to keep them looking good and smelling fresh too!

 If your child’s school bag is not machine washable, simply empty out the contents and sponge it inside and out with hot soapy water before leaving it to dry.
 This is also a great way of having a clear out and getting rid of non essential papers, books and items you thought were gone forever!